Hailey Clauson Rocks A Tight Leopard-Print Bikini In New Photo

 “Sexy Jungle CAT!!!” gushed another devotee.

 In addition, the blonde posted another eye-catching update on April 26, that time posing in another swimsuit.
-She opted for a classic-cut one-piece, and it was an off-white color with thin straps and a scoop neckline.
-It was made of a textured fabric, and she also wore a marigold yellow long-sleeved shirt with the side of it falling down her shoulder.
+She opted for a classic-cut one-piece swimsuit, and it was an off-white color with thin straps and a scoop neckline.
+It was made of textured fabric, and she also wore a marigold yellow long-sleeved shirt with the side of it falling down her shoulder.
 She held a white mug in her hand and leaned against a tan wall with a sultry pout.